larsreed/jsonschemadocs/README.md

 Use `lang=xy` to change default setting of lang=en on the root element.

 A sample with such definitions:
-`java -jar jsondoc.jar HTML myExtendedSchema.json embedUpToRows=1 excludedColumns=sample,note lang=no > myLittleSchema.html`
+`java -jar jsonschemadocs.jar HTML myExtendedSchema.json embedUpToRows=1 excludedColumns=sample,note lang=no > myLittleSchema.html`

 ## Wiki

 Like the HTML version, but using Confluence wiki link syntax.
-`java -jar jsondoc.jar WIKI /path/to/input/myExtendedSchema.json > mySchema.xhtml`
+`java -jar jsonschemadocs.jar WIKI /path/to/input/myExtendedSchema.json > mySchema.xhtml`

 ## Markdown

 Like the HTML version (same parameters etc), but producing Markdown.
-`java -jar jsondoc.jar MARKDOWN /path/to/input/myExtendedSchema.json > mySchema.md`
+`java -jar jsonschemadocs.jar MARKDOWN /path/to/input/myExtendedSchema.json > mySchema.md`

 ## Diagram